Human Development Major

 Why Study Human Development Here?

-You'll learn about the physical, social, and cognitive areas of development, and you'll work hands-on serving people through a field experience at our Adult Day Services or child development centers, the Boys and Girls Clubs of America, a local free clinic, or another social services program.
+You'll learn about the physical, social, and cognitive areas of development and serve others through a hands-on field experience at our Adult Day Services or child development centers, the Boys and Girls Clubs of America, a local free clinic, or other social services programs.
+A few examples of typical careers for human development majors includes teachers, school counselors, speech therapists, occupational therapists, social workers, and non-profit professionals.

 Beyond the Classroom